tock/tock/doc/CI_Hardware.md

 $ sudo chmod u+x runner_init.py
 ```

-**Note:** runner_init.py is not a self executable script shebang was not added to it.
+**Note:** runner_init.py is not a self executable script as shebang was not added to it.
 To properly run it, use this form of command:
 ```bash
 $ python3 runner_init.py
 ```